Riadabd/dump-and-import-publication-graphs/docs/dump-and-import-leidinggevenden-publication-graph.md

 We first need to dump the graph using the `dump_one_graph` procedure: [https://vos.openlinksw.com/owiki/wiki/VOS/VirtRDFDatasetDump#Dump%20One%20Graph](https://vos.openlinksw.com/owiki/wiki/VOS/VirtRDFDatasetDump#Dump%20One%20Graph).

-It can be used to dump any single Named Graph:
+It can be used to dump any single named graph:

 ```
 CREATE PROCEDURE dump_one_graph